mogproject/mog-playground-docs/docs/source/index.rst

 What is Shogi Playground?
 =========================

-Shogi Playground is a light-weight, mobile-friendly website where anyone can manage, analyze, and share shogi games as well as mate problems.
+Shogi Playground is a lightweight, mobile-friendly website where anyone can manage, analyze, and share shogi games as well as mate problems.
 Without any installation --other than an HTML5-compatible web browser, Shogi Playground provides an out-of-the-box online shogi board with which one can play around.
 The look and feel will be optimized for your screen.
 For example, more panels will be shown on a PC, and you can just flick your finger to move a piece on a mobile screen.

 .. figure:: _static/images/index/init_pc.jpg
    :align: center